 Original articles that fit Journal ASAP’s mission and are not under review elsewhere can be submitted through our website's online system by clicking “Make a new submission” and following the instructions.
-We prefer that manuscripts be double-spaced Microsoft Word files, following the style of the American Psychological Association (APA) 6th edition.
+We prefer those manuscripts be double-spaced Microsoft Word files, following the style of the American Psychological Association (APA) 6th edition.
 They should contain a brief abstract (under 200 words) highlighting core arguments and achievements, 4-9 keywords, and a bibliography limited to cited publications.
 Tables and figures should be within the text.

-To facilitate double-blind reviewing, please do not include author names or author-identifying information in your submission; instead, name the author(s) in a separate document, nominating one main correspondent when there are multiple authors.
+To facilitate double-blind reviewing, please do not include author names or author identifying information in your submission; instead, name the author(s) in a separate document, nominating one main correspondent when there are multiple authors.
 We would appreciate, but do not require, one-page author biographies providing educational background, workplace, research interests, and highlights of previously published work.

 Types of Articles

 Journal ASAP publishes Research Essays, Review Papers, Research Notes, Reports, Book Reviews, Opinions, Letters and Interviews.

 Research Essays present mature work, requiring a clear hypothesis or research question and a well-developed argument as well as a suitable presentation of the relevant background, methodology, data, and analysis.
 A typical research essay will be around 8,000 words (including abstract, figures, tables, references, and bibliography).
 Longer research essays may in some cases be accepted.